race-on/webpage/source/constitution.md

 title: Constitution

 # Race On Constitution
+Amended and enforced on September 4, 2020

 ## Preamble
-*The goal of the Race On organization is to provide the opportunity for students to acquire real-world experience on the materials learned in class in the context of self-driving cars.*
+The goal of the Race On organization is to provide the opportunity for students to acquire real-world experience related to their course materials in the context of self-driving cars.

 ## Article 1 – Membership